Content & Moderation Policy

 Intake

-- S2 (violations without immediate harm): action within 72 hours.
+- S2 – Violations without immediate harm: Within 72 hours

-- Account measures (session reset, temporary suspension, termination for repeat violations).
+- Account measures (session reset, temporary suspension, termination)

-- Strikes age off after 12 months with no further violations.
+- Strikes expire after 12 months with no further violations

 Appeals